goriponsoft/ESE2RAM-Cartridge/README-en.md

 |8000h-9FFFh|undefined|
 |A000h-BFFFh|undefined|

-Therefore, when running self-made mega ROM software with this cartridge, it is necessary to initialize it by writing 0 to the register of the bank containing the address being executed as early as possible in the INIT entry.
-If you first write to a register in a bank that does not contain the address being executed, the program being executed will switch to an undefined bank, and in most cases will run out of control.
-Also, the values ​​of registers that are not written to are undefined, so initialize them if necessary.
+For this reason, when running homemade MegaROM software on this cartridge, you must initialize by writing 0 to the register of the bank containing the current address as early as possible in the INIT entry.
+If you write to a register of a bank that does not contain the current address first, the running program will switch to an undefined bank and will most likely run out of control.
+Also, the values ​​of registers that are not written to will be undefined, so please initialize them if necessary.

-Normally, you can initialize the device without any problems by placing the following code in segment #0 and calling it from the INIT entry in the ROM header as code for the 4000h to 5FFFh banks.
+Normally, you can initialize successfully by placing the following code in segment #0 and calling the relevant address in bank 4000h to 5FFFh from the INIT entry in the ROM header.
 ```
 	xor		a
 	ld		(6000h),a